ricsanfre/pi-cluster/documentation/installing_ubuntu.md

 ```
 ### Step 6.
 Shutdown Raspberry Pi, remove SDCard and boot again from USB
 RaspberryPI is  now able to boot from USB without needing a SDCard

-# Ubuntu OS Preparation Tasks

-## Removing snap package

-### Step 1.
-List snap packages installed

-    sudo snap list

-The output will something like

-    sudo snap list
-    Name    Version   Rev    Tracking       Publisher   Notes
-    core18  20210611  2074   latest/stable  canonical✓  base
-    lxd     4.0.7     21029  4.0/stable/…   canonical✓  -
-    snapd   2.51.1    12398  latest/stable  canonical✓  snapd

-### Step 3.
-Remove snap packages

-    snap remove <package>

-    snap remove lxd && snap remove core18 && snap remove snapd

-### Step 4.
-Remove snapd package

-    sudo apt purge snapd

-Remove packages not required

-    sudo apt autoremove

-# Raspberry PI specific configuration

-## Installing Fake HW

-Raspberry PI does not have a hardware clock, so even when NTP is used to synchronize the time and date, when it boots takes as current-time the time of the first-installation and it could cause problems for example when using boot process uses `fdisk` when starting.
-It also will take longer to get synchronized as time goes by.

-For solving this [`fake-hwclock`](http://manpages.ubuntu.com/manpages/focal/man8/fake-hwclock.8.html) package need to be installed. `fake-hwclock` keeps track of the current time in a file and it load the latest time stored in boot time.

-## Installing Utility scripts

-Raspberry PI OS contains several specific utilities such as `vcgencmd` that are also available in Ubuntu 20.04 through the package [`libraspberrypi-bin`](https://packages.ubuntu.com/focal-updates/libraspberrypi-bin)

-    sudo apt install libraspberrypi-bi

-Two scripts, using `vcgencmd` command for checking temperature and throttling status of Raspberry Pi, can be deployed on each Raspberry Pi (in `/usr/local/bin` directory)

-`pi_temp` for getting Raspeberry Pi temperature
-`pi_throttling` for getting the throttling status

-Boths scripts can be executed remotely with Ansible

-    ansible -i inventory.yml -b -m shell -a "pi_temp" raspberrypi

-    ansible -i inventory.yml -b -m shell -a "pi_throttling" raspberrypi

-## Change default GPU Memory Split

-The Raspberry PI allocates part of the RAM memory to the GPU (76 MB of the available RAM)

-Since the Raspberry PIs in the cluster are configured as a headless server, without monitorm and using the server Ubuntu distribution (not desktop GUI) Rasberry PI reserved GPU Memory can be set to lowest possible (16M).

-- Step 1.
-Edit `/boot/firmware/config.txt` file, adding at the end:

-    gpu_mem=16

-- Step 2.
-Reboot the Raspberry Pi

-    sudo reboot